gAbordAvid/drumkit/README.md

 Built with HTML, CSS, Vanilla JS.
-You can click on it but if you want you can use your keyboard.
+You can click on it but if you want you can use your keyboard too.